ordpool-space/ordinal-cubes-index/README.md

 ).then(r => r.json());
 ```

-GitHub Pages serves with `Access-Control-Allow-Origin: *` and gzip transparently — no CORS or decompression dance needed in the browser.

-## Cross-references

-- The cube renderer inscriptions (referenced by every cube) are pinned in `scripts/parse-cube.mjs`.
-There are three versions; they're permanent on-chain inscriptions and don't change.
-- One cube (`615c70a…2f33i0` "Bitcoin Wizards") has a Cloudflare beacon `<script defer>` inscribed inside its on-chain bytes — the upload service that minted it ran behind Cloudflare with beacon injection enabled.
-The parser strips it before the regex match.
-Confirmed identical on both `ord.ordpool.space` and `ordinals.com`.

 ## License

-MIT — see [LICENSE](./LICENSE) once it exists.
+CC0 1.0 Universal — see [LICENSE](./LICENSE).
 Underlying inscription data is on-chain Bitcoin; no rights are claimed over it.